knwankpa/user-access-audit-dashboard/mini_project_plan.md

    - **Database design and normalisation** (creating tables and relationships).
    - **Complex SQL querying** (joins, filters, aggregations and conditional logic).
    - **Data visualization and storytelling** with Tableau.
-   - **Understanding of compliance and security** (through RLS and careful data handling【533720745108507†L34-L63】).
+   - **Understanding of compliance and security** (through RLS and careful data handling).

 ## 6. Extending the project

-To make the project more impressive, you could add:
+To make My project more impressive, I could add:

 * **Audit log analysis.**  Introduce an `AccessLogs` table (user, system, timestamp, action) and build a dashboard showing login patterns over time, highlighting anomalous activity.
 * **Parameterised reporting.**  Use Tableau parameters to let users change the definition of “high‑level” (e.g., include medium‑level roles) and observe how the results change.
-* **Automation.**  Use a Python or shell script to refresh the data, run SQL queries and publish the dashboard to Tableau Server automatically.
+* **Automation.**  Use Python or a shell script to refresh the data, run SQL queries and publish the dashboard to Tableau Server automatically.